danlentz/clj-uuid/README.md

 * * * * * *

-**clj-uuid** is a Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by RFC-4122.
+**clj-uuid** is a Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by IETF RFC4122.
 The intent of UUIDs is to enable distributed systems to uniquely identify information without significant central coordination.